Last updated Wed Aug 02 2023

 A video popup is a popup window that contains a video that can be watched without leaving the website.
 In this sense, a video popup becomes “an onsite video player.”
 Video popups are great for promoting new products, driving traffic to web pages, and other marketing goals.

-How to Create Video Popups
+How to Create a Video Popup

-Here’s how to make a video popup.
+Here’s how to make a video popup:

 Or see examples of campaigns made with Wisepops.

-Step 1: Find the right platform
+Step 1: Find a video hosting platform

 Before creating the video popup itself, you need to host it.
 Here are the best options you can check out.

+YouTube.
 Yes, your viewers are already using YouTube, so it’s a great one to choose.
 But know YouTube’s primary goal is to display ads, so it can be difficult to remove ads or suggestions at the end of the video.

 Wistia is the most business-friendly tool of the three platforms.
-Built with SMBs in mind, it offers a few options that will make your life easier:
+Built with SMBs in mind, it offers a few options that will make your life easier: a simple player, links to other videos, and advanced stats.
+All in all, if you can afford the price ($99/month for the pro version), Wistia is probably an even better option than Vimeo.

-Step 2: Adjust video settings
+Step 3: Adjust video settings

 Once your video is up, it’s time to adjust its settings before you embed it in your popup.

-✅ Size
+Size

 We’ll start with the ideal size for desktops.